-Old Dog Haven is a small nonprofit group using a large network of foster homes to provide a loving safe home for abandoned senior dogs.
+Old Dog Haven is a small nonprofit group using a large network of foster homes to provide a loving safe home for abandoned senior dogs in western Washington.
 When we have room and the means, we take these dogs into our homes.
 We adopt out those dogs with a reasonable life-expectancy.
-We care for the rest in permanent foster home (what we call “Final Refuge”) for as long as they have good quality of life.
+We care for the rest as members of the family in permanent foster homes (what we call “Final Refuge”) for as long as they have good quality of life.
 In addition, we try to assist owners in finding new homes for their senior dogs through our website and referrals.

-The mission of Old Dog Haven is to provide loving safe homes for senior dogs, age 8 and up, who have been abandoned or will become homeless at this stage of their lives.
+The mission of Old Dog Haven is to provide loving safe homes for senior dogs, age 8 and up, in western Washington, who have been abandoned or will become homeless at this stage of their lives.
 This may include:

 - Taking the older dogs into our homes and caring for them as members of the family as long as they have good quality of life, with preference to the oldest dogs including hospice situations;